chriskish19/sfct/README.md

 ## Current Limitations
 1. ~~Single threaded copying(its still really fast at copying it maxes out my gen3 ssd +2GB/s)~~
 2. ~~No control over copying flags~~
-3. No GUI
+3. No GUI.
-4. Windows Only
+4. Windows Only.
 5. ~~No control over syncing(currently updates existing files)~~
 6. Lacks robust error handling which is why I only release debug versions.
 7. Needs a terminal window to stay running.